|

 a positive charge and which material will acquire a negative charge when they are

-separated after being rubbed on each other: The earlier the material
+separated after being rubbed against each other: The earlier the material

 appears in the series, the more positive it will tend to be.